Training your back and triceps together offers a host of benefits compared to training both muscle groups separately.

 Follow these steps when doing lat pulldowns:

-- Select the right amount of weight on the machine with which you can perform 8 to 12 reps with proper form.
+- Select the right amount of weight on the machine to perform 8 to 12 reps with proper form.

-- Pull the lever down toward your chest while engaging your lats (the muscle stretching from your middle to lower back).
+- Keep your core engaged and then start to pull the lever down toward your chest while engaging your lats (the muscle that stretches from your middle to lower back).

 - Exhale while pulling down and inhale while going back up.

-- Keep your elbows pointed down and maintain control both when lifting and lowering the weight.
+- Keep your elbows pointed down and maintain control when lifting and lowering the weight.

-After doing the lat pulldowns, jump right on to the rope pushdowns.
+After doing the lat pulldowns, jump straight onto the rope pushdowns.

 For the rope pushdowns, you can use a pushdown machine (cable machine) in the gym.
-At home, if you don’t have such gym equipment, simply use a resistance band.
+At home, if you don’t have such gym equipment, you can simply use a resistance band.

 Triceps/rope pushdowns work on all three heads of your triceps.

-The triceps brachii muscle, located at the rear of your upper arm, has three components (6):
+The triceps brachii muscle, which is located at the rear of your upper arm, has three components (6):

 Follow these steps when performing the triceps pushdown: